IgorTheLight/DoW-Mod-Manager/README.md

   - **-nomovies** : Skips all movies and directly launches the game with the loading screen for a faster startup (Is checked by default for convenience)

   - **-forcehighpoly** : This option forces the game to display the higher resolution LOD of a Model at any given distance.
 (Hint : This may have a negative impact on your performance, use with caution.)

+  - **-noprecachemodels** : This option improves performance but team colors will not be visable on models anymore (because they couldn't be precached)

   - **/high /affinity 6** : This option sets your Daw of War game executable priority to "High" and set it's affinity (CPU thread usage) to utilize only threads 2 and 3.
 In theory it could help to improve performance.
 It WILL NOT work if you have less than 3 CPU cores!